 Ashito left the room, gesturing for his men to follow him.
-Opening the front door of the Embassy, Ashito leaped into the air and caught the lip of the roof.
+Opening the Embassy’s front door, Ashito jumped and caught the lip of the roof.
 Flipping through the air, Ashito landed on the roof, his seven team members joining him a moment later.

-Creating a simple hand signal, Ashito made sure all of his men nodded in confirmation.
-Their mission was to weaken Suna’s gate from the inside, even if they had to die in the process.
+Forming a simple hand signal, Ashito made sure all of his men nodded in confirmation.
+Their mission was to weaken Suna’s gate from the inside, even if they had to die.
 There was a strong likelihood that they might, and Ashito wanted to make sure that they all understood that.

 Satisfied, Ashito turned toward the east and crouched slightly.
 He disappeared in a burst of speed a split second later, his team in close pursuit as they formed into a Double-Diamond Formation as they leaped from roof to roof.